getgrav/grav-learn/pages/20/08.advanced/05.flex/06.php-and-events/doc.md

 {% endfor %}
 [/codesh]

+> [!IMPORTANT]
-!!!
-A custom class only takes effect after the directory's cache is rebuilt.
+> A custom class only takes effect after the directory's cache is rebuilt.
 Run `bin/grav clear` after adding or changing `config.data` classes so Flex picks up the new object type.

 ## Registering a directory type from a plugin